-Carla also has interests in broader housing related policy development and social welfare, having completed a poststructuralist feminist analysis of the individualisation of welfare in the context of the benefit cap, for her MA dissertation.
+Carla also has interests in broader housing related policy development and in social welfare, having completed a poststructuralist feminist analysis of the individualisation of welfare in the context of the benefit cap, for her MA dissertation.

 Carla has taught housing law within the undergraduate module: Social Welfare and the Law.

 Research Title The Implementation of the Homelessness Reduction Act 2017: An ethnographic study

 Research Summary Carla's research aims to explore how the Homelessness Reduction Act 2017 is implemented by local authorities.
 This ambitious piece of legislative reform is intended to prevent and reduce homelessness by introducing new duties, and expanding existing duties, towards those who are homeless and threatened with homelessness.
 These changes are aimed at facilitating early intervention and increasing successful prevention and should ensure that all eligible applicants are provided with services beyond information and advice, at an earlier stage.
 Carla's research seeks to explore how the Homelessness Reduction Act 2017 interacts with existing housing duties, how housing officers execute their new and expanded duties and how housing officers perceive their roles/goals after the Homelessness Reduction Act 2017.